-As much as leather is hardwearing and durable, it sometimes requires cleaning to remove grease, stains, soil and other forms of dirt.
+As much as leather is hard-wearing and durable, it sometimes requires cleaning to remove grease, stains, soil and other forms of dirt.
 When leather absorbs these forms of dirt, the oils already inside can become discolored and contaminated.
 Therefore, it’s advisable to remove these stains as soon as possible.
-When it comes to cleaning leather items, focus on removing the stain while preventing the leather from excessive drying.
+When it comes to cleaning leather, focus on removing stains while preventing the leather from excessive drying.

 Never use harsh soap, baby wipes or strong chemicals for cleaning or removing stains.
 This can lead to discoloration, drying, cracking and the buildup of grease, among other issues.
 For ink marks, remove them as soon as possible to prevent them from penetrating the deeper layers of the leather.
 If you are unable to do that, always take your item to a professional.
 Never use water to remove grease stains, since you will be only spreading them to a larger surface.

 Conditioning adds moisture and nourishment to the leather.
 Leather tends to dry out, crack or peel over time.
-Conditioning helps to keep the surface soft and supple to prevent these issues and maintain the flexibility of the leather’s inner fibers.
+With new leather, conditioning helps to keep the surface soft and supple to prevent these issues and maintain the flexibility of the leather’s inner fibers.
 The conditioning method applied will depend on the type of leather used to make your item.
 Oil-tanned leathers are oil-resistant, water-resistant, as well as perspiration resistant.
 Therefore, they may need less conditioner as compared to the other types.

-Leather Honey Leather Conditioner is excellent for all types of leather except suede.
+Leather Honey Leather Conditioner is excellent for all types of genuine leather except suede.